 In addition, construction works insurance also addresses several other issues, including property and equipment risks that building companies frequently encounter during their daily operations.
 Theft, vandalism, or damage to construction materials and equipment can often disrupt a project’s timelines or budgets.

 Several types of insurance will be able to cover these losses, allowing companies to replace or repair essential assets promptly in the event of a problem.
-Moreover, Australia has become increasingly prone to natural disasters such as floods, bushfires, and cyclones as a result of climate change while these particular events can often cause extensive damage to construction sites and materials.
+Moreover, Australia has become increasingly prone to natural disasters such as floods, bushfires, and cyclones as a result of climate change.
+These particular events can often cause extensive damage to construction sites and materials, necessitating the involvement of expert delay analysis to assess and address the impact on project timelines effectively.

 Ensure project continuity